CBonez0/PPC/README.md

 # **Video tutorial**
 _____________________

 [A simple video tutorial](https://youtu.be/g3WjZKypkIM) showcasing the installation process.

-(Open the video in a new tab, if you don't want to get re-directed)
+_Open the video in a new tab, if you do not want to leave the site yet_

 # **Downloads**
 _____________________